MSc in Older Person Rehabilitation

 - Listed below are CPD Modules in Older Person Rehabilitation offered in Semester 1 and Semester 2.
 Please contact the centre if you are interested in taking any of the modules.
 The contact number is 021 462 7347.

 - CG6005 Amputee and Prosthetic Rehabilitation (5 ECTS Credits)

 - CG6009 Principles in Older Person Rehabilitation (10 ECTS Credits)

 - CG6015 Understanding Cognitive Disorders and Dementia (10 ECTS Credits)

 - CG6006 Falls, Mobility and Movement Disorders (10 ECTS Credits)

 - CG6016 Advanced Issues in Dementia Care (10 ECTS Credits)

 Students can only take 20 credits worth of individual CPD modules.
 If you wish to continue studying after taking 20 credits you will have to apply to register for the PG Cert or MSc programme.
 Please contact the Centre if you wish to discuss this option.

-The following two modules have been approved by Bord Altranais for Category 1 approval modules.
+The following two Stand Alone modules have been approved by Bord Altranais (NMBI) for Category 2 Post Registration Courses.

 What Our Graduates Say